In just a few weeks, the annual San Diego Comic Con will happen again for the 51st time, since 1970.

 - Yoshitaka Amano (Final Fantasy, Vampire Hunter D, Sandman: Dream Hunters artist) will be a guest of honor for this year.
 I hope to meet him again (last time was in 2008) and hopefully get something signed, sketched if possible.

-- Get into a couple good parties with friends I only see during this event.
+- Break into a couple good parties with friends attending the SDCC.
 Talk, drink and geek out.
-Maybe make new friends too.
+Maybe, make new friends too.

 - Give blood for the Robert A. Heinlein Blood Drive, of which I get some cool stuff for doing, and meet some people every time.